saramorrin/clement-yoga/README.md

 ![Footer](assets/images-readme/footer-screenshot.jpg)

 # Testing
-- I have confirmed that all headings in the navigation bar direct the user to the revelant page when clicked
+- I have confirmed that all headings in the navigation bar direct the user to the relevant page when clicked
 - I have confirmed that all social media links open in a new tab when clicked and redirect to the relevant website
 - I have confirmed that the form works correctly.
 All entry fields must be completed before the form can be submitted
-- I have confirmed that all images on the homepage direct the user the the contact page when clicked
+- I have confirmed that all images on the homepage direct the user the contact page when clicked
 - [EightShapes](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23FFFFFF%2C%20White%0D%0A%23000000%2C%20Black%0D%0A%23D9BDB2%0D%0A%23FFE9E5%0D%0A%23B17067%0D%0A%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) was used to check that text was compliant on both foreground and background colour combinations

 # Bugs
 - I found that a few spelling errors stopped my code from working at times.
 These were identified and correct.
-- I noticed that the media querey was not responsive on the home page.
+- I noticed that the media query was not responsive on the home page.
 The circle text over the hero image would not scale down correctly.
 This was because there was a high width on the element forcing it to move.
-This was reticfied by adjusting the width to allow the image to become visible.
+This was rectified by adjusting the width to allow the image to become visible.

 # Validator Testing
 ## HTML